Swiss cheeses and dairy products: Dairy industry

 Swiss milk production represents CHF 2.1 billion per year, more than 20 percent of total agricultural production.
 The dairy industry is thus the most important branch of the Swiss food industry.

 In 2011, out of nearly 3.5 million metric tons of milk, around 1.5 million were processed into cheese, 400'000 into drinking milk and 500'000 into butter.
 The remaining milk is processed into canned milk, consumer cream, yogurt and other dairy products.
 The four largest dairy processors in Switzerland are Emmi, Cremo, Hochdorf and Elsa (part of the Migros group).

+Show dairies

+Some cheese dairies offer guided tours or have a so-called "show dairy" (Schaukäserei): Visitors can observe live the process of cheesemaking at the cheese dairy through windows.